TelepathicGrunt/RepurposedStructures/README.md

 <p><span style="font-size: 18px;">&nbsp;</span></p>
 <h2><strong><span style="font-size: 24px; color: #009611;">HOW CAN I CONFIGURE THIS MOD?</span></strong></h2>
 <p><span style="font-size: 14px;">&nbsp;</span></p>
 <p><span style="font-size: 14px;">&nbsp;&nbsp;<strong> &nbsp;To reach this mod's config file, go into the config folder that is above the mods folder and edit the repurposed_structures-common.toml file to change the config.
 Then exit/restart Minecraft for all changes to take effect.
-Do note that the config will affect this mod for all worlds so keep that in mind.
-Also, since the config file is now super big due to all the entries, use ctrl+f and search for the structure to find their config entries quickly.
-I will try and split up this config file in the future when I can.</strong></span></p>
+Do note that the config will affect this mod for all worlds so keep that in mind.</strong></span></p>
 <p>&nbsp;</p>
 <p><strong>&nbsp; &nbsp; Right now, there are lots of config options.
 The big ones that you may be interested in are the <span style="font-size: 14px;">add____ToModdedBiomes</span> config entries.
 Turning this on will make the config add the features or structures to any modded biomes with the correct category.
 For example, if you turn on <span style="font-size: 14px;">addMineshaftsToModdedBiomes</span> and you have a mod that adds a new kind of Desert biome in any dimension, then that biome will now spawn Desert themed Mineshafts in it!</strong></p>
 <p>&nbsp;</p>